Davide64-dev/FEUP_FSI_CTF/CTF11.md

     - We validate the accuracy by verifying several criteria.
 For instance, we check if **p** and **q** are prime numbers, ensure that *p * q = n* (**n** is a known value), and confirm that the greatest common divisor between **phi** and **e** is 1, given that we have the value of **e**.

 - *Lastly, how can the key be extracted to decipher the ciphertext I received?*
-    - We successfully capture the flag by employing the values we discovered earlier and applying them to the formula: *flag = ciphertext^d mod n*.
+    - We successfully capture the flag by employing the values we discovered earlier and applying them to the formula: *flag = ciphertext<sup>d</sup> mod n*.
 Implementing this formula in our program enables us to capture the flag.